English 8 (Communication III)

 90% or more, A+; 80-89%, A; 70-79%, B; 60-69%, C; below 60%, F

-NOTE: At the end of your second semester, you will be taking an achievement test.
-You will then be re-streamed for your second-year courses based on the results of this achievement test, your placement test, and the numerical average of all of your first-year English courses.
+NOTE: At the end of your second semester, you will be taking a TOEIC-IP exam.
+You will then be re-streamed for your second-year courses based on the results of this achievement exam, your placement test, and the numerical average of all of your first-year English courses.
 Therefore, it is important to strive for not only a high letter grade, but also for the highest numerical grade that you are capable of.

 Students are expected to attend class regularly.
 Failure to attend class regularly may result in a reduction of the student's overall grade.
 Students will be penalized 3 'demerits' for each absence and 1 'demerit' for each 30-minute period they're late.
 Students who accumulate more than 15 'demerits' (the equivalent of 5 absences) will receive an unsatisfactory grade ('F') for the course.
 As a rule, no make-up work will be given for unexcused absences.

-NOTE: Students who fail to take the required standardized test will receive 3 demerits and have 5 points subtracted from the total score of EACH English class they are enrolled in.
+NOTE: Students who fail to take the TOEIC-IP exam will have 5 points subtracted from the total score of EACH English class they are enrolled in.

 You are required to bring an English-English dictionary to class every day.
 The following is a list of quality paper dictionaries for English language learners.
-You may use any English-English dictionary or you may elect to use an electronic dictionary, but be aware that you may only use the English-English functions.
-If you use any of the Japanese-English or English-Japanese functions, you will lose your privilege to use an electronic dictionary.Oxford Advanced Learner's Dictionary, Oxford University Press, 2000.
+You may use any other dictionary or you may elect to use an electronic dictionary.Oxford Advanced Learner's Dictionary, Oxford University Press.